 MEASURE A FAQ

 In 2016, Long Beach voters recognized a pressing need to maintain and enhance public safety services and invest in City infrastructure.
-Thanks to the passage of Measure A, Fire Engine 8, Rescue 12, South Division, and Police Academy operations have been restored, enhancing public safety citywide.
+Thanks to the passage of Measure A, Fire Engine 8, Fire Engine 17, Paramedic Rescue 12, South Division, and Police Academy operations have been restored, enhancing public safety citywide.
 The City is also making a historic investment in revitalizing heavily utilized public spaces such as streets, libraries, community centers, and parks.
-Anticipated to raise $384 million for the City of Long Beach, over ten years, Measure A is collected as a one percent sales tax for the first six years, and then reduces to half a percent in the four years before it sunsets.
+In 2019, the re-opening costs for Community Hospital of Long Beach were added to the approved uses for Measure A funds.
+Measure A was originally intended to sunset after 10 years; however, in March 2020, voters approved a permanent extension, which keeps Measure A in effect unless voters decide to end it.

 City Council has expressed its intent to prioritize spending of Measure A funds for the following purposes:

-- Public Safety, including the costs of providing Public Safety services, consisting of: police patrol, response, investigation, apprehension and law enforcement, emergency 9-1-1 response, fire prevention and suppression services, paramedic services, and ambulance services.
+- Public Safety, including police patrol, response, investigation, apprehension and law enforcement, police academies, emergency 9-1-1 response, fire prevention and suppression services, paramedic services, and ambulance services.

-- Public Infrastructure, including the costs of improving and maintaining streets, sidewalks and alleys, improving and upgrading the City's water system for conservation, and improving and upgrading storm water/storm drain systems.
+- Public Infrastructure, including the costs of improving and maintaining streets, sidewalks and alleys; parks, libraries, senior centers, fire and police stations, and other City facilities; and improving and upgrading storm water/storm drain systems.

-In addition, there are expenses related to administration and tracking of the tax that includes support to the Citizens Advisory Committee.
-Further, 1% of the tax will be deposited into a new Rainy Day fund to help balance future General Fund shortfalls pursuant to Measure B.
+- In addition, there are expenses related to administration and tracking of the tax that includes support to the Citizens’ Advisory Committee.
+Further, 1% of the tax will be deposited into a special Rainy Day fund to help balance future General Fund shortfalls pursuant to Measure B.

 Measure A established a five-member Citizens’ Advisory Committee to periodically review the City’s use of revenues generated by the tax and make recommendations to the City Council with regard to the use of the tax.
 The members of the Citizens’ Advisory Committee are appointed by the Mayor and confirmed by the City Council.